Natural Cycles gets $30M for its EU-certified “digital contraception”

 “Any [fertility awareness] app that makes efficacy claims should have been examined in a standard efficacy study,” she adds.

-Asked about whether it will be using the Series B funding to carry out a randomized control trial, Berglund says Natural Cycles would like to do this to back up its efficacy claims.
-She says it did previously, a year or more ago, apply to carry out a comparative randomized control trial against the contraceptive pill.
+Asked about whether it will be using the Series B funding to carry out a randomized control trial, Berglund tells us Natural Cycles would like to do this to back up its efficacy claims.
+She also says it did previously, a year or more ago, apply to carry out a comparative randomized control trial against the contraceptive pill.
 But its application was rejected by the local medical product agency, in Sweden, for “several reasons” — including that “they didn’t see the purpose for such a study”.

 It’s now hoping to carry out a comparative study in future against a condom, which she says she hopes “might be easier to recruit women who are willing to just use condoms or use condoms together with Natural Cycles”.